-The Bank has a Stock Compensation Plan (the "Plan").
-The Plan authorizes the Board of Directors to grant options and restricted stock up to an aggregate of 15% of the shares of common stock as of the effective date of the Plan to officers, other employees and directors of the Bank.
-For each fiscal year in which the Bank reports positive net income as determined by the Bank's audited GAAP financial statements, the number of shares of common stock available for issuance under the Plan will increase by 1% of the shares of common stock outstanding on December 31 of the immediately preceding calendar year.
-However, in no case can the aggregate number of shares of common stock issuable under the Plan exceed 18% of common stock outstanding as of December 31 of each applicable year.
-No incentive stock options may be granted on the basis of the additional shares of common stock resulting from such annual increases.
-Restricted stock awards cannot exceed 25% of the total shares authorized under the Plan.
-Incentive stock awards cannot exceed 35% of the shares initially issuable under the Plan.
+The Bank had a Stock Compensation Plan (the "Plan"), which expired in 2016.
+The Plan authorized the Board of Directors to grant options and restricted stock up to an aggregate of 15% of the shares of common stock as of the effective date of the Plan to officers, other employees and directors of the Bank.
+For each fiscal year in which the Bank reported positive net income as determined by the Bank's audited GAAP financial statements, the number of shares of common stock available for issuance under the Plan would increase by 1% of the shares of common stock outstanding on December 31 of the immediately preceding calendar year.
+However, in no case could the aggregate number of shares of common stock issuable under the Plan exceed 18% of common stock outstanding as of December 31 of each applicable year.
+No incentive stock options could be granted on the basis of the additional shares of common stock resulting from such annual increases.
+Restricted stock awards could not exceed 25% of the total shares authorized under the Plan.
+Incentive stock awards could not exceed 75% of the shares initially issuable under the Plan.
+As the Plan expired in 2016, at December 31, 2016, there were no shares available for grant under the Plan.

-The shares granted under the Plan to directors are non-qualified options.
-The shares granted under the Plan to officers and other employees can be non-qualified options or incentive stock options, subject to the limitations under Section 422 of the Internal Revenue Code.
-At December 31, 2015, there were 91,579 shares available for grant under the Plan.
+The shares granted under the Plan to directors were non-qualified options.
+The shares granted under the Plan to officers and other employees could be non-qualified options or incentive stock options, subject to the limitations under Section 422 of the Internal Revenue Code.

-All options granted under the Plan have a term that shall not exceed 10 years.
-The exercise price of the options granted shall be the fair value of a share of common stock at the time of the grant.
-The vesting period is at the discretion of the Board of Directors.
-Stock options granted in 2005 vest over 3 or 5 years.
-Stock options granted in 2006 vest over 5 years.
-There have been no option grants since 2006.
+All options granted under the Plan had a term that did not exceed 10 years.
+The exercise price of the options granted was the fair value of a share of common stock at the time of the grant.
+The vesting period was at the discretion of the Board of Directors.
+Stock options granted in 2005 vested over 3 or 5 years.
+Stock options granted in 2006 vested over 5 years.
+There were no stock options granted since 2006.

 During 2005, 70,175 stock options were granted to certain officers and directors of the Bank as compensation for their efforts in organizing the Bank.
-Such options have a term of 10 years, vest over 5 years and the exercise price equaled the fair value of a share of common stock at the time of the grant.
-Such options are not subject to the Plan.
+Such options had a term of 10 years, vested over 5 years and the exercise price equaled the fair value of a share of common stock at the time of the grant.
+Such options were not subject to the Plan.
 These options all expired unexercised during 2015.

-Following is a rollforward of stock option activity for the years ended December 31, 2015 and 2014:
+Following is a rollforward of stock option activity (adjusted for stock dividends) for the years ended December 31, 2016 and 2015:

-Shares Veighted Average Exercise Price Weighted Average Remaining Life Aggregate Intrinsic Value Options outstanding December 31, 2013 2014 forfeitures 197,968 - 7.74 Options outstanding December 31, 2014 2015 forfeitures 197,968 (168,805) 7.74 7.84 Options outstanding December 31, 2015 29,163 \$ 7.17 10.7 months \$ Options exercisable December 31, 2015 29,163 \$ 7.17 10.7 months \$ -
+Shares Weighted Average Exercise Price Weighted Average Remaining Life lr gregate ntrinsic Value Options outstanding January 1, 2015 2015 forfeitures 207,849 (177,231) \$ 7.42 7.46 Options outstanding December 31, 2015 2016 exercises 2016 forfeitures 30,618 (15,314) (15,304) 7.17 6.86 7.49 Options outstanding December 31, 2016 - \$ - - \$ - Options exercisable December 31, 2016 - \$ - - \$ -

-As of December 31, 2015 and 2014, there was no unrecognized compensation cost related to stock options.
+As of December 31, 2016 and 2015, there was no unrecognized compensation cost related to stock options.